Compare multiple campervan rental companies in Vancouver with Camper Champ.

 Even if your licence is in English or French, if you plan to visit Canada for a longer period of time (3 months or more), you may be required to obtain an IDP as well.
 The rules vary between provinces, so make sure to check in advance and take note of local regulations.

-Most Canadian campervan rental companies require the main driver to be 21 years of age or older.
-A full driver’s licence is required.
+Most Canadian motorhome hire suppliers require all drivers (including the main driver) to be 21 years of age or older.
+A valid driving licence is required.

-Yes, a large number of companies allow for one-way rentals.
+Yes—many companies offer one-way hires between select locations (usually with a one-way fee and subject to availability).
 Enter your start and end locations into our comparison tool to find available vehicles.
 Any additional one-way fees are automatically included in the rates displayed.

 Note: policies vary from supplier to supplier.
 Always check the T&Cs for your rental.